PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 - Each step of the onboarding checklist, if completed, should turn into a reference to the relevant content in the manual

 #### Emailing
-- We should integrate an external tool (Customer.io) to allow marketing to create and test email flows
+- We should integrate an external tool (e.g. Customer.io) to allow marketing to create and test email flows
 - At minimum, email flows should be reworked following suggestions in [the previous RFC](https://github.com/PostHog/meta/issues/64)